dalecassidy/RoboND-Perception-Project/writeup_template.md

 [image5]: ./images/pass_through_filtered.jpg
 [image6]: ./images/segmentation.jpg

 For this project, I implemented a perception pipeline.
 First I used pass through and RANSAC filtering on a point cloud to isolate the objects off of a table.
 I then applied Euclidean clustering to separate individual items and then I performed object recognition using an SVM trained on 8 different items.
-Having assigned the objects labels, I calculated their centroids.
-I then outputted the data to yaml files which describe the objects in the current test scene.
+Having assigned the objects' labels, I calculated their centroids.
+I then outputted the data to yaml files which describe the objects in their repsective test scenes.

 The SVM was trained on all 8 objects found in pick_list_3.yaml.
 This was done with a camera in Gazebo taking several pictures of each object in several different orientations and then extracting color and normal